retrospect-addon/plugin.video.retrospect/readme.md

 This repository holds the main code for Retrospect.
 For more information of bug reporting please visit https://bitbucket.org/basrieter/xbmc-online-tv or https://www.rieter.net/content/.

+# Installing and updating Retrospect under *Kodi Leia* and up
+If you are using Kodi Leia then the installation is straight forward: you can install Retrospect and the dependencies from the Kodi repository.
+You will find Retrospect in the repository under the Video Add-ons.
+Updating Retrospect will then automatically be done using the Kodi repository.

 # Installing Retrospect #
 There are a couple of ways to install and/or update Retrospect using this GIT repository: